Phil-boter/react-recipeSearch/README.md

 ## About
-    This project is a further development of my final project I builded this project during my attendance to the Coding Bootcamp at Spiced Academy's in Berlin.
+    This project is a further development of my final project I builded during my attendance to the Coding Bootcamp at Spiced Academy's in Berlin.

     At the homepage the user can decide to search for shoppinglists or restaurants.
     It is also possible to make an user account.